German involvement in the Abkhazia conflict: Group of friends

-Following the War in Abkhazia (1992–1993), the Friends of Georgia, with representatives from France, the UK, the USA, Germany and Russia was set up to aid the UN Secretary General in the peace process.
-In May 1996, the ambassadors from the five countries met with the so called president Vladislav Ardzinba in Sukhumi to discuss options for resolving the conflict.
+Following the War in Abkhazia (1992–1993), the Friends of Georgia, with representatives from France, the UK, the US, Germany and Russia was set up to aid the UN Secretary General in the peace process.
+In May 1996, the ambassadors from the five countries met with the so-called president Vladislav Ardzinba in Sukhumi to discuss options for resolving the conflict.
 In 1997 they resumed meetings with the Georgian and Abkhaz parties in Geneva under the auspices of the United Nations, with representatives of the Russian Federation and the organization for Security and Cooperation in Europe In late 2000, the group drafted a document entitled "Basic Principles for the Distribution of Competencies between Tbilisi and Sukhumi" that defined Abkhazia as "a sovereign entity" enjoying "special status" within Georgia.
 In December 2004, representatives of the group met in Geneva to review the state of the Georgian-Abkhaz peace process.
 They stressed that the United Nations Observer Mission in Georgia (UNOMIG) must continue to be in a position to fulfill its mandate unhindered.

 Peace plan

 In July 2008, the German foreign minister Frank-Walter Steinmeier distributed a plan titled Georgia/Abkhazia: Elements for a Peaceful Settlement of the Conflict to a United Nations group of experts on Abkhazia.
-The plan did not mention Georgia’s territorial integrity and accepts the continued Russian presence in Abkhazia.
-Leaders of the opposing sides reacted positively, although the Georgians insisted that Georgia’s territorial integrity be guaranteed.
-The plan asked both sides to agree to avoid violence and to engage in dialog facilitated by the UN Secretary General’s Group of Friends (France, Germany, Great Britain, Russia and the U.S.).
+The plan did not mention Georgia's territorial integrity and accepts the continued Russian presence in Abkhazia.
+Leaders of the opposing sides reacted positively, although the Georgians insisted that Georgia's territorial integrity be guaranteed.
+The plan asked both sides to agree to avoid violence and to engage in dialog facilitated by the UN Secretary General's Group of Friends (France, Germany, Great Britain, Russia and the U.S.).
 It also covered return of internally displaced persons, facilitating trade between Abkhazia and Georgia, reconstruction aid and formation of a working group to draft the political status of Abkhazia.

-After publishing the peace plan Frank-Walter Steinmeier visited Tbilisi for a diplomatic drive to reduce conflict in the country’s separatist conflict zones, meeting with the Georgian president and other leaders in Tbilisi, then traveling to Abkhazia to meet Abkhaz separatist leaders before flying to Moscow.
+After publishing the peace plan Frank-Walter Steinmeier visited Tbilisi for a diplomatic drive to reduce conflict in the country's separatist conflict zones, meeting with the Georgian president and other leaders in Tbilisi, then traveling to Abkhazia to meet Abkhaz separatist leaders before flying to Moscow.
 Later that month German Ambassador Patricia Flor accompanied US Deputy Assistant Secretary of State Mathew Bryza in a visit to Sukhumi to discuss the German Peace Plan with de facto Abkhaz leadership.
 De facto Abkhaz foreign minister Sergey Shamba noted that possible participation in the planned Berlin meeting did not necessarily mean that the Abkhaz side was resuming direct talks with the Georgian side.
 The Permanent Representative of Russia to the United Nations Vitaly Churkin also said Moscow opposed the meeting of the Group of Friends in Berlin.